The Dazed cover star is set to produce, and possibly star in a new film – plus Samuel Ross’s new watch collab and Tremaine Emory’s Converse sneakers

 To mark the launch of his new Fred Perry collection, designer Nicholas Daley has worked with the brand to offer a grant for young musicians.
 Applicants will have their work reviewed by “a diverse and experienced judging panel” including Don Letts, Obongjayar, and Nabihah Iqbal.
 Read more here.

-After collabs with the likes of Converse and Diesel, A-COLD-WALL* designer Samuel Ross can add another to his impressive portfolio: a Hublot watch.
-A new ambassador for the brand having won their Design Prize last year, Ross’s first designed watch combines granite and steel into something that more closely resembles a sculpture than a timepiece.
+After collabs with the likes of Converse and Diesel, A-COLD-WALL* designer Samuel Ross can add another to his impressive portfolio: Hublot.
+A new ambassador for the brand, having won their Design Prize last year, Ross’s first project is a sculpture which combines granite and steel for the brand’s upcoming exhibition.

 Phygital fashion week might be here to stay